syslua/syslua/docs/architecture/08-apply-flow.md

 **Idempotent re-apply**: After a failed apply and rollback, running `sys apply` again will attempt the same changes.
 Fix the underlying issue (e.g., the missing `libfoo` dependency) before re-running.

+## Repair Mode

+When `--repair` is passed to `sys apply`, the system checks for drift in unchanged binds:

+1. For each bind in `binds_unchanged`, run its `check` callback (if present)
+2. If `check` returns `drifted: true`, add to repair list
+3. Re-run `create` or `update` for drifted binds
+4. Report drift results in `ApplyResult.drift_results`

+This enables detecting and fixing configuration drift without a full re-apply.

 ## Plan Command

 Preview changes without applying (evaluates config to manifest, builds DAG, but doesn't execute):